An Insider’s Look at Gilded Age New York with Carl Raymond, host of The Gilded Gentleman

 Join Carl Raymond, Bowery Boys Walks guide and host of The Gilded Gentleman History Podcast (produced by the Bowery Boys) for this unforgettable tour.

 The great American novelist Edith Wharton was a New Yorker.
 Although she spent tremendous parts of her life traveling in Europe and ultimately settling in France, it was the Gilded Age metropolis of New York in which she set the majority of her major fiction and stories.

 This unique tour will trace the life and quite literally the footsteps of Edith Wharton through the streets and neighborhoods she and her famous characters knew so well.
 Our explorations will include not only sites associated with Wharton’s life but also locations used as settings for her novels.

-Beginning in the Flatiron district, we’ll walk down Broadway and Park Avenue South, through Gramercy Park, Union Square, Broadway and end in Washington Square Park.
+Beginning in the Flatiron district, we’ll travel down Broadway and Park Avenue South, through Gramercy Park, Union Square, Broadway, and end in Washington Square Park.

 By the end of the tour, you’ll have experienced an intimate glimpse not only of the beloved writer, but also the gilded, glamorous city she saw and immortalized in her fiction.

 - Madison Square Park – including a brief look at its history